BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

     it would not invoke any Babylon APIs.
-However, it would cause the browser to go ahead and download the files and store them in the cache; that way, when Babylon later made Web requests for those same (15 Mb, in some cases) files, such requests would be 15Mb cache hits instead of 15 Mb network downloads.
+However, it would cause the browser to go ahead and download the files and store them in the cache; that way, when Babylon later made Web requests for those same (15 Mb, in some cases) files, such requests would be 15 Mb cache hits instead of 15 Mb network downloads.

     ![Assets pre-fetch trick](/img/devStories/vaporwearConfigurator/chapter_3d/12_assets_pre-fetch.png)